vervallsweg/cast-web-api/README.md

 # cast-web-api
 Quick and dirty Node.js web API for Google Cast enabled devices.

-First of this is verry bad and experimental code, not intendend for any production environment!
+First of this is **verry badly written and experimental code, not intendend for any production environment!**

 Installation
 ------------